 The Whitsunday Charter Boat Industry Association (WCBIA) is a not-for-profit membership-based organisation that, through advocacy and education, represents the interests and values of its Members to all levels of Government and Industry.

-Whilst 2023/24 saw the progressive return of passenger numbers from overseas, domestic arrivals decreased, lured overseas by cheaper tour and accommodation rates in neighbouring countries.
-Exacerbating this situation has been the ever-increasing costs of doing business in Australia and the burden placed upon our Industry by the Government.
-WCBIA works consistently to push back on any proposed Government legislation changes and charges that might increase costs or complexity for marine tourism operators.
+Whilst there has been a progressive return of passenger numbers from overseas since COVID, domestic arrivals have decreased, lured overseas by cheaper tour and accommodation rates in neighbouring countries.
+Exacerbating this situation has been the ever increasing costs of doing business in Australia and the burden placed upon our Industry by the Government.
+WCBIA works consistently to push back on proposed Government legislation changes that have potential to increase costs or complexities for Marine Tourism Operators.
 Following are examples of recent actions and initiatives implemented by the WCBIA to affect these objectives.

-No-win no-fee” legal representation has been identified as the primary cause of the growing claims’ epidemic.
-WCBIA, AMPTO, QTIC and ATEC have all joined the cry for legislative change to cap claims amounts in line with the New Zealand Adventure Tourism insurance model.
+No-win no-fee legal representation has been identified as the primary cause of the growing claims’ epidemic.
+WCBIA is leading the charge, demanding legislative change to cap claims amounts in line with the New Zealand Adventure Tourism insurance model.
 Work in this area has the potential to significantly reduce Members’ premiums.
 WCBIA will continue to work with politicians and all affected peak industry bodies.
-WCBIA recently solicited written advice from the Insurance Council of Australia confirming that if the Government considers statutory caps, then the Council would be keen to engage.
+We recently solicited written advice from the Insurance Council of Australia confirming that if the Government considers statutory caps, then the ICA would be keen to engage.
+WCBIA has recently received confirmation that a seat on the QTIC Insurance Action Plan Committee will be confirmed in June when 2025/26 QTIC Committee arrangements are finalised.

 Severe Weather Reinsurance Pool